bagisto/bagisto/UPGRADE.md

 - {
 -     return $this->shipping_address()->first();
 - }
 ```

-4. We've updated the `shipping_rates` function to return HasMany object instead of HasManyThrough object as shipping rates are now directly related to the cart.
+4. We have updated the `shipping_rates` method to return a HasMany object instead of a HasManyThrough object, as shipping rates are now directly associated with the cart.

 ```diff
 - public function shipping_rates(): \Illuminate\Database\Eloquent\Relations\HasManyThrough
 - {
 -     return $this->hasManyThrough(CartShippingRateProxy::modelClass(), CartAddressProxy::modelClass(), 'cart_id', 'cart_address_id');